-Local or state housing division (e.g., Colorado Department of Local Affairs, Housing Division)
+Local or state housing divisions, for example , Colorado Department of Local Affairs, Housing Division.

-Community action agencies or other nonprofits (e.g., Habitat for Humanity)
+Community action agencies or other nonprofits, including Habitat for Humanity)

-Department of Veterans Affairs (e.g., VA Benefits: Home Loans)
+Department of Veterans Affairs, for example VA Benefits: Home Loans)

-Government-sponsored bank cooperatives (e.g., Federal Home Loan Bank)
+Government-sponsored bank cooperatives like Federal Home Loan Bank), among others.

-K NOWLEDGE CHECK I ho icate whether the client is ready to buy a options A or B with the appropriate client A B .
-Ready to buy a home .
+KNOWLEDGE CHECK I otions indicate whether the client is ready to buy a ne.
+Match options A or B with the appropriate client A. Ready to buy a homeB.
 May not be ready to buy a home 1.
 Is interested in learning how to do home repairs 2.
 May need to relocate to live closer to an aging parent in the next year or two 3.
 Earns an annual gross income of \$26,000 in a region where the average home price is \$108,000 4.
 Paid bills late four times in the last year 5.
 Earns an annual gross income of \$39,000 in a region where the average home price is \$98,000 6.
 Has credit score of 700 7.
-Changed jobs three times over the past two years, switching from administrative services to customer service to retail K NOWLEDGE CHECK 2 hich factor is best for housing counselo ford to spend on purchasing a home? rs to use e when determining how much a client can В. С. Debt-to-income ratios Annual gross income Savings Options A, B, and C

-E. None of the above
+Changed jobs three times over the past two years, switching from administrative services to customer service to retail KNOWLEDGE CHECK 2 Which factor is best for housing counsel afford to spend on purchasing a home? lors to use when determining how much a client can A. Debt-to-income ratios B. Annual gross income C. Savings D. Options A, B, and C E. None of the above